Islam and other religions: Early Muslim practice

-However, this incident does not imply that Jews in general rejected Muhammad's constitution.
-One Yemenite Jewish document, found in the Cairo Genizah, claims that many Jews had not only accepted Muhammad as a prophet, but even desecrated Sabbath in order to join Muhammad in his struggle; historians suggest that this document, called Dhimmat an-nabi Muhammad (Muhammad's Writ of Protection), may have been fabricated by Yemenite Jews for the purpose of self-defence.
-Still, some Yemeni Jews considered Muhammad a true prophet, including Natan'el al-Fayyumi, a major 12th century rabbi who incorporated various Shia doctrines into his view of Judaism.

 The Syriac Patriarch Ishôyahb III wrote in his correspondence to Simeon of Rewardashir, "As for the Arabs, to whom God has at this time given rule (shultãnâ) over the world, you know well how they act toward us.
 Not only do they not oppose Christianity, but they praise our faith, honour the priests and saints of our Lord, and give aid to the churches and monasteries."

 After Muhammad's death in 632, Islamic rule grew rapidly, encompassing what is now the Middle East, Egypt, North Africa, and Iran.
 Most of the new subjects were Christian, Jewish, and Zoroastrian, the first two being considered People of the Book.
 (After some argument, the Zoroastrians were considered People of the Book as well.)
-Christians, Jews, and Zoroastrians were called dhimmi, protected persons.
-As noted above, they could worship, follow their own family law, and own property.
-People of the Book were not subject to certain Islamic rules, such as the prohibitions on alcohol and pork, but were subject to other restrictions.
-Under the Islamic state, they were exempt from military service, but were required to pay a poll tax known as jizya.
-(They were, however, exempt from the zakat required of Muslims.)
-They could be bureaucrats and advisors, but they could never be rulers.

 Later Islamic practices

-Under the Ummayads and Abbasids, the Islamic community was increasingly fragmented into various sects and kingdoms, each of which had its own evolving policy towards dhimmi and towards conquered polytheists.